Unbounded field operators in categorical extensions of conformal nets: Application to vertex operator algebras

-Let $V$ be an affine VOA at level $l\in\mbb Z_+$ \cite{FZ92}.
-Then $V$ is naturally a unitary VOA, and any $V$-module is unitarizable, i.e., $V$ is strongly unitary.
-(Cf. \cite{DL14,CKLW18,Gui19c}.) $V$ is also regular \cite{DLM97}.
-Let $E=V(1)$.
+\begin{proof} We first discuss affine VOAs.
+Let $V=L_l(\gk)$ and $E=V(1)$.
 Then $E$ generates $V$, and any vector in $E$ is quasi-primary.
 Moreover, the argument in \cite{BS90} shows that for any $u\in E$ and $W_i\in\Obj(\RepuV)$, $Y_i(u,z)$ satisfies linear energy bounds.
 Thus, by the proof of \cite{CKLW18} proposition 6.1, $V$ is strongly energy-bounded.

-\begin{pp} Let $V$ be a unitary affine VOA at level $l\in\mbb Z_+$.
-Suppose that $\mc F^V$ is a set of irreducible unitary $V$-modules generating $\RepV$, and that for each $W_i\in\mc F^V$, any irreducible unitary intertwining operator $\mc Y_\alpha$ with charge space $W_i$ is energy bounded.
-Then $V$ is completely unitary, and $\RepuV$ is therefore a unitary modular tensor category.
-Moreover, any $W_i\in\Obj(\RepuV)$ is strongly integrable, $\fk F:\RepuV\rightarrow\RepfA$ is an equivalence of braided $C^*$-tensor categories, and the conclusions in corollary \ref{lb65} hold verbatim for $V$. \end{pp}

-Note that to check that the $\mc Y_\alpha$ in the proposition is energy bounded, it suffices by proposition \ref{lb53} to check that $\mc Y_\alpha(w^{(i)},z)$ is energy bounded for one non-zero homogeneous $w^{(i)}\in W_i$.

-\begin{proof} By the results in this section, if we can prove that $V$ satisfies condition \ref{cd2}, then all the results in this proposition are proved, except the fact that $\fk F$ is essentially surjective.
-But the essential surjectivity will follow from \cite{Hen19} section 3.2.
-Thus we only need to check condition \ref{cd2}.

-By some results in \cite{TL99} (see \cite{Gui19a} theorem B.9 for a summary), any linearly energy-bounded vertex operator satisfies strong locality with an energy-bounded intertwining operator.
-Therefore, since $Y_k(u,z)$ is linearly energy-bounded for each unitary $W_k$ and $u\in E$, we conclude that for any unitary intertwining operator $\mc Y_\alpha$ with charge space $W_i\in\mc F_V$ and for any homogeneous $w^{(i)}\in W_i$, $\mc Y_\alpha(w^{(i)},z)$ satisfies the $E$-strong intertwining property.
-(See also \cite{Gui19a} proposition 3.6.)
-This proves condition \ref{cd2} for $V$. \end{proof}

-By the results in \cite{Was98,TL04,Gui19c}, one can use compression principle (see the introduction or \cite{Gui19c}) to prove that any unitary affine VOA of type $ABCDG$ satisfies the condition in proposition \ref{lb66}.
-(See \cite{Gui19c} theorems 3.1, 3.3, 4.2, 4.4, 5.7 for summaries of these results.)
-Therefore we have:

-\begin{thm} Let $V$ be a unitary affine VOA of type $ABCDG$.
-Then all the conclusions in proposition \ref{lb66} (complete unitarity, strong integrability, equivalence of braided $C^*$-tensor categories, strong braiding) hold for $V$ and its conformal net $\mc A$. \end{thm}